 It all begins one Halloween night in 1963 when a young Michael Myers murders his sister.
 He has gone down as an infamous figure in Haddonfield; however, in 1978, a now-adult Myers returns to the town for more murderous antics.

 He begins to hunt the high schooler, Laurie Strode; however, the teen manages to escape the masked killer with the help of Dr Loomis.
 In all the reboots and remakes, Halloween has been a constant beacon.
-It is an incredible thriller movie and fully introduces us to one of the most iconic and eerie killers to ever hit the big screen.
+It is one of the best John Carpenter movies of all time and fully introduces us to one of the most iconic and eerie killers to ever hit the big screen.

 However, there is a divisive reveal in this sequel, where Laurie and Michael turn out to be related.
 We also see Michael Myers presumably die in this film, killed by Dr Loomis.
 But, as every long-time horror fan knows, Michael and death don’t really go together.